rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/0-2-sets-of-base-orders.md

 DTR to the prodessing order DPR.
 Such a system may in general be described as **a complete system** and also as **a total system** of base orders.

-NOTE that, such an order is in general neither required to be complete nor total.
+NOTE that such an order is in general neither required to be complete nor total.
 That is, the above order may in principle have more than one branch.
 However, since the focus of this discussion is on pre-order traces, and since there is already a complete path (from DTR to DPR), there is at this point no need to determine if **a partial system** with more branches would exist and/or if such a system of base orders could even be supported.

 Note that, in a complete partial system, each branch would have to end in the trival order as its leaf order.
 That is, due to its empty set of edges, the